HenrikSamuelsson/c-coding-standard/year-2023-version/rule-009/rule-009.md

-# Rule 9 - Floating-point Number Comparison
+# Rule 9 - Careful Floating-point Number Comparison

 Lack in precision of floating point numbers shall be taken into account when combined with relational operators.